 Discovering my purpose in Egypt

-AIESEC is a fantastic way to take a great leap beyond your comfort zone and truly submerge yourself into a whole new and completely different way of life.
-Preparation This year, as the buzz of summer break came ever closer, I decided that I wanted to do something...
+Overall, AIESEC is a fantastic way to step outside your comfort zone.
+Especially through truly submerging yourself into a whole new, completely different way of life.
+This is what I did in Egypt!
+Preparation This year, as the buzz of summer break came ever closer, I...

 Feminism and Islam